-5.1 What public disclosure must the Alternative Investment Fund make?
+5.1 What public disclosure must the Alternative Investment Fund or its manager make?

-Besides the reporting obligations referred to in question 5.2 below, which elements are made available to the public on the CMVM's website, the identity of the persons/companies holding qualifying shareholdings (10% or more) in the fund manager shall also be publicly disclosed.
+Besides the reporting obligations referred to in question 5.2 below, the elements which are made available to the public on the CMVM's website and the identity of the persons/companies holding qualifying shareholdings (10% or more) in the fund manager shall also be publicly disclosed.